--> Meet Owners of Windmill City Super #1 - Visit Palm Springs tag-img

 Hometown pride is a valuable commodity.
 It shapes who we are and how we see the world.
 But we often take our origins for granted, opting instead to flaunt souvenirs from exotic vacation spots that we have been fortunate enough to visit.

 But now, our adventurous spirit and fierce loyalty are colliding, and this stylish symbiosis is happening at Windmill City Super #1.
-“The whole vibe around the shop is just kind of like a gift shop for locals,” explains Glen Coy, who co-owns the hip enclave with his wife, Ashley.
+“The whole vibe around the shop is just like a gift shop for locals,” explains Glen Coy, who co-owns the hip enclave with his wife, Ashley.
 “We want people that live here to walk in and be happy to wear something.
-But, we also want tourists that are visiting to kind of get excited about the same thing.”
+But, we also want visiting tourists to get excited about the same thing.”

 Windmill City Super #1 store Palm Springs